Our Assignments feature is here to help you create an even better learning experience.

 Step 5: On the left-hand side, the sidebar will display both the Assignment task along with the details and link to the learners’ submissions.

-Step 6: You can also access discussion configuration settings by clicking a button on top of the page that says 'Configure Assignment Settings'.
+Step 6: You can also access assignment configuration settings by clicking a button on top of the page that says 'Configure Assignment Settings'.

 Part C: Learner’s App